RRothfeld/grbl-eleksdraw/README.md

 Converts Vectric 3D (X, Y, and Z) GRBL-postprocessed, mm-based gcode to a Eleksdraw-compatible gcode format.

+Vectric coordinate system should be centered on the workpiece and zeroed to the material surface.

 Default pen up command: M3 S20\
 Default pen down height: M3 S30